 - Lung and respiratory damage

-This illness underscores the fact that vaping is not a “safe” alternative to smoking in the slightest.
-And as the coronavirus continues to spread throughout the country, anyone who smokes or vapes could be in danger.
+This illness underscores the fact that vaping is not a “safe” alternative to smoking.
+And as the coronavirus spreads throughout the country, anyone who smokes or vapes could be in danger.

 How to Reduce Coronavirus Complications from Vaping